 Users of the Google Music Search service in China have until Oct.
 19 to download their stored playlists, Taj Meadows, a Tokyo-based Google spokesman, said in a phone interview today.

 The music service was launched in March 2009, less than a year before Google in January 2010 said it was no longer willing to comply with government regulations to self-censor Web content.
-The latest closure may benefit Baidu Inc. (BIDU)’s competing Baidu Ting online offering.
+The latest closure may benefit Baidu Inc. (BIDU:US)’s competing Baidu Ting online offering.

 “Google’s music service was a positive force for the promotion of licensed music in China,” Kaiser Kuo, a spokesman at Beijing-based Baidu, said in e-mailed comments.
 “At Baidu, we’ll continue the push for music services that respect intellectual property, ensuring that artists and labels are rewarded while satisfying the needs of listeners.”